 Let me be honest though - there's an ugly tribalism at work.
 There are many people who I know have no internet presence and whose work is stellar.
 Just because you're online it does not necessarily make you worth listening to.
 You want other divides that people hang their cartographic allegiance on?...proprietary/open source; Adobe/GIS; drawing/coding; desktop/browser; PC/MAC; old/new; academic/maker; old bloke/cool kid; Blogger/Tumblr. the list goes on.
 People increasingly identify with a tribe that supports their own echo chamber and that also tends to give rise to lists that suit that meme.
 I genuinely try to go beyond that and I'd ask that you try and look beyond it too.

 If you post links below citing a blog, tutorial or person's work that I didn't include then two things.
 First, if it's genuinely something I am not aware of then I'll give it due consideration and it'll be included in future lists if it makes the grade.
-Second, you are, of course, presuming I haven't already considered it and decided it wasn't going to be included (based on the criteria I explain above) and that's already the case with many that have already been proposed on other social media platforms.
+Second, you are, of course, presuming I haven't already considered it (or the person involved) and decided it wasn't going to be included (based on the criteria I explain above) and that's already the case with many that have already been proposed on other social media platforms.
 Thanks.